Healthy Cities and Towns

 - Healthy Eating Active Living Cities Campaign is a rich resource that shows how cities and towns can improve the health of their communities through land use, healthy foods, and employee wellness.

-- Healthy Food Retailing focuses on increasing access to retail outlets that sell nutritious, affordable food in low-income communities.
+- Engaging Community Partners to Support Healthy Food Retail focuses on increasing access to retail outlets that sell nutritious, affordable food in low-income communities.

 - Healthy Vending Guide addresses healthy vending guidelines for foods and beverages, sample policy language, and marketing strategies to promote healthy options.